-At a time when employee retention is more tenuous than ever, companies need technology that goes beyond optimising agent efficiency.
+At a time when employee retention is more tenuous than ever, companies need technology that goes beyond optimizing agent efficiency.
 They need tools that improve agent engagement by providing all the content and context necessary to deliver empathetic customer experiences.
-Two organisations — Company Nurse and Twiddy & Company — know firsthand the benefits of adopting workforce engagement management (WEM) to do just that.
+Two organizations — Company Nurse and Twiddy & Company — know firsthand the benefits of adopting workforce engagement management (WEM) to do just that.

 During the Xperience 2022 session “Workforce engagement: Creating the Autobahn of efficiency,” Cherri Lindquist, Clinic Director of Nursing at Company Nurse, which provides nurse triage services for when an employee gets injured at work; and Blake Stockslager, CIO of Twiddy & Company, a property management and vacation rental company in the Outer Banks of North Carolina, spoke with Robert Beasley, Global Director of Strategic Solutions at Genesys about their use of WEM.

-As with many contact centres, both companies used spreadsheets for contact centre management.
+As with many contact centers, both companies used spreadsheets for contact center management.
 For Lindquist, that meant the chore of manually scheduling agents located across different time zones in the US, Philippines and Honduras.